London Travel Guide

 Breakfast:

-Timmy Green (Fitzrovia): This is a bright Aussie-inspired restaurant that is part of the Daisy Green group, offering delicious brunch dishes.
+• Timmy Green (Fitzrovia): This is a bright Aussie-inspired restaurant that is part of the Daisy Green group, offering delicious brunch dishes.
 You have to try the Smashed Avocado toast made on charcoal sourdough.
-My mom and I loved it and went back for a second time during the same trip!
+My mom and I loved it and have returned each time we've visited.

 Dinner at Circolo Popolaire